Boonah’s first Father’s Day stall – art that makes a difference

 The art created at Boonah is not only a source of pride for the artists but also a powerful tool for building confidence and resilience.
 The centre offers a safe, supportive environment where artists with disabilities can explore their creativity and express themselves through their work.

-We invite you to stop by Boonah’s Father’s Day Stall, meet the artists, and discover the stories behind their work.
+We invite you to stop by Boonah’s Father’s Day stall, meet the artists, and discover the stories behind their work.
 Every piece you purchase helps support Boonah’s artists and their ongoing creative development.
 Whether you’re shopping for a gift or simply want to support the local community, your visit will make a difference.

 Boonah Creative Arts Centre